All Products

 Configure a data masking scenario

-Select a compute engine type and the workspace to which you want to apply the data masking scenario.
-The data masking scenario takes effect only for the data in the selected workspace.
+Select the workspaces to which you want to apply the data masking scenario.
+The scenario takes effect only for the data in the selected workspaces.

-If you want to apply the data masking scenario to specific users, you can create a user group for the users and select the user group.
-For information about how to configure a user group, see Create and manage user groups.
+If you want the data masking scenario to apply only to specific users, you can create a user group for these users and select that user group.
+For more information about how to configure a user group, see Configure a user group.

 Note

-By default, no user group is selected.
-This indicates that the configured data masking scenario applies to all users within the current tenant.
+By default, this parameter is left empty.
+This indicates that the data masking scenario applies to all users within the current tenant.

 What to do next